Can you tell us about your path from college to a career in tax?

 I love working in the tax department in EY Waterford.
 The work is enjoyable and interesting.
 On a day to day basis, I work on numerous clients from different industries.
-As a senior in the corporation tax department, I help prepare tax returns for both small and large entities, review first years’ work, collate information on specific tax legislation and draft letters and reports to go out to clients.
+As a Assistant Manager in the corporation tax department, I help prepare tax returns for both small and large entities, review first years’ work, collate information on specific tax legislation and draft letters and reports to go out to clients.
 I also help auditors with the audit of tax and ensure the tax accounts are correctly reflected in the financial statements, which I enjoy as I still get to use my accounting knowledge.

 Even as a trainee I have been given plenty of responsibility.
 There is no shortage of interesting work to get involved in.
 My managers are very approachable and always willing to help.
 Having worked in the tax department for 2 years now, I have received a lot of coaching and this experience has been invaluable.

 I decided to pursue the CTA qualification as it opens the door to a vast range of exciting career opportunities, in every sector of business and finance.
 I loved how CTA offered distance learning which particularly appealed to me as Dublin was the closest lectures which is a two hour drive for me.
 This allowed me to study at the weekend and avoid unnecessary travel.
 As the lectures were recorded it gave me the flexibility to view them in my own time, which I found especially appealing with having to juggle both work and study.